Employment Support Child Care

 Child Care is a subsidy program that helps parent’s pay a provider for watching their children.

 If you received Employment Support or Transitional Child Care in the past 30 days and have lost your job, click here for more information about the Job Search Child Care program.

 - You are responsible to pay all costs charged by the provider.
 If the child care subsidy is less than the amount charged, you are responsible for the difference.

-- Once approved for child care, the payment will be available to pay your provider at the beginning of each month directly yo the provider you have selected.
+- Once approved for Child Care, the payment will be paid at the beginning of each month directly yo the provider you have selected.

 Your household must include an eligible child under the age of 12 and/or a special needs child under the age of 18.
 A Child Care subsidy payment can be approved for employment only or employment and training.
 You will be asked to verify your income and hours worked.
 If attending training, you will be asked to verify your course of study, schedule, and graduation date.

 Parent(s) must meet the following minimum work requirements: